acucciniello/BlogPostImages/Native-v-Web-Apps/Native v Web apps - what's driving user behavior and what does it mean for developers?.md

 ## Introduction

-So, you are thinking of what kind of application to make for your business or product to make.
+So, you are thinking of what kind of application to make for your business or product.
 This can be a tough decision but we will explore what a developer should know before diving in to one of them.
 There are some recent trends that have been affecting how people spend most of their time on the internet and on their devices.
 Let us explore the difference between the two.

 ## What is a Native App?

 A Native Application is a program that is created to be used on a specific operating system or device.
 When we refer to a Native App normally we are referring to a mobile app.
 These are normally developed for specific device or platform use.
-For example, an iPhone app such as Apple's Map app that is created specifically to run on devices running iOS.
+For example, an iPhone app such as Apple's Map app is created specifically to run on devices running iOS.
 Since these apps are created for specific devices, they can take advantage of the hardware and OS for that device.

 ## What is a Web App?